 If you are turning your motorcycle’s throttle too quickly while giving gas, then it may overheat due to increased spark plug voltage which in turn would lead the motorcycle to stall out.

 Solution: One can solve this problem by slowing down their right hand when they twist the throttle.
 This would result in lower cooling of engine parts and prevent stalling.
+Also, use a carb cleaner so that no damage is done to your spark plug.

 Clogged Fuel Jets